acnolan/Academy-Award-Predictions/readme.md

 A priori assumption: Past conditions still hold true for the Academy

 ## TODO
-- Random forest the data
+- Fix overfitting on Random Forest?
 - Logistic Regression the data
 - SVM the data
 - KNN the data